Jean-François Ducis: Biography

 He had been named a member of the Council of the Ancients in 1798, but he never discharged the functions of the office; and when Napoleon offered him a post of honor under the empire, he refused.

-Amiable, religious and bucolic, he had little sympathy with the fierce, sceptical and tragic times in which his lot was cast.
+Amiable, religious, and bucolic, he had little sympathy with the fierce, skeptical and tragic times in which his lot was cast.
 "Alas!" he said in the midst of the Revolution, "tragedy is abroad in the streets; if I step outside of my door, I have blood to my very ankles.
 I have too often seen Atreus in clogs, to venture to bring an Atreus on the stage."

 Though actuated by honest admiration of the great English dramatist, Ducis is not Shakespearean.
 His ignorance of the English language left him at the mercy of the translations of Pierre Letourneur (1736–1788) and of Pierre de la Place (1707–1793); and even this modified Shakespeare had still to undergo a process of purification and correction before he could be presented to the fastidious criticism of French taste.

 That such was the case was not, however, the fault of Ducis; and he did good service in modifying the judgment of his fellow countrymen.

 He did not pretend to reproduce, but to excerpt and refashion; and consequently the French play sometimes differs from its English namesake in everything almost but the name.

 The plot is different, the characters are different, the motif different, and the scenic arrangement different.

 Le Banquet de l'amitié, a poem in four cantos (1771), Au roi de Sardaigne (1775), Discours de réception à l'académie française (1779), Épîtres à l'amitíé (1786), and a Recueil de poésies (1809), complete the list of Ducis's publications.